sgladkoff/goldpan/docs/paralela.md

 - Grabbing data from your input stream

-- Reviewing and clean up the grabbed data
+- Reviewing and cleaning up the grabbed data

 - Aligning the parallel texts